9. Database access

 We have seen various types of ADO.NET connectors:

-- proprietary connectors offer the best performance but make the [DAO] layer dependent on proprietary classes.
-Changing the DBMS requires changing the [DAO] layer.
+- proprietary connectors are the most efficient, but make the [dao] layer dependent on proprietary classes.
+Changing the SGBD means changing the [dao] layer.

-- ODBC or OLE DB connectors allow you to work with multiple databases without changing the [DAO] layer.
-They are less efficient than proprietary connectors.
+- ODBC or OLE DB connectors allow you to work with multiple databases without changing the [dao] layer.
+They are less powerful than proprietary connectors.

-It therefore seems that the generic connector is the ideal choice.
-In practice, however, the generic connector cannot hide all the specific features of a DBMS behind a standard interface.
-In the following section, we will explore the concept of parameterized queries.
-With SQL Server, a parameterized query takes the following form:
+So it seems that the generic connector is the ideal connector.
+In practice, however, the generic connector fails to hide all the particularities of a SGBD behind a standard interface.
+In the next paragraph, we'll look at the notion of parameterized queries.
+With SQL Server, a parameterized query has the following form:

-With MySQL 5, the same query would be written as:
+With MySQL5, the same query would be written :

 There is therefore a difference in syntax.
-The property of the IDbCommand interface described in section 9.3.3, related to parameters, is as follows:
+The interface property IDbCommand described byragraphe 9.3.3, is as follows:

-The Parameters property is of type IDataParameterCollection, an interface.
-It represents the set of parameters for the SQL CommandText statement.
-The Parameters property has an Add method to add parameters of type IDataParameter, again an interface.
-This has the following properties:
+The property Parameters type is IDataParameterCollection, an interface.
+It represents all parameters of the order SQL CommandText.
+The property Parameters has a method Add to add IDataParameter, an interface again.
+It has the following properties:

-- Value: the value assigned to the parameter
+- Value : the value assigned to the

 - ...

-The IDataParameter type is well-suited for the parameters of the SQL command
+The type IDataParameter is well suited to parameters of the order SQL

 because it contains named parameters.
-The ParameterName property can be used.
+The ParameterName can be used.

-The IDataParameter type is not suitable for the SQL statement
+The type IDataParameter not suitable for SQL order

-There are frameworks that overcome these limitations and also bring new features to the [DAO] layer:
+There are frameworks which overcome these limitations and add new functionalities to the [dao] layer:

 ![]() |

-- Spring.Net [http://www.springframework.net/], already discussed in this document, offers the equivalent of the generic connector examined here, without its limitations, as well as various features that simplify data access.
-A Java version is available.
+- Spring.Net [http://www.springframework.net/] already presented in this document offers the equivalent of the generic connector studied, without its limitations, as well as various facilities to simplify data access.
+A version Java is also available.

-- iBatis.Net [http://ibatis.apache.org] is older and more feature-rich than Spring.Net.
+- iBatis.Net [http://ibatis.apache.org] is older and richer than Spring.Net.
 A Java version is available.

-- NHibernate [http://www.hibernate.org/] is a port of the Java version of Hibernate, which is very well known in the Java world.
-NHibernate allows the [DAO] layer to communicate with the DBMS without issuing SQL commands.
-The [DAO] layer works with Hibernate objects.
-A query language called HBL (Hibernate Query Language) allows you to query objects managed by Hibernate.
-It is these objects that issue the SQL commands.
-Hibernate can adapt to the proprietary SQL of DBMSs.
+- NHibernate [http://www.hibernate.org/] is a port of the Java version Hibernate world-famous Java.
+NHibernate allows the [dao] layer to exchange with the SGBD without issuing SQL commands.
+The [dao] layer works with Hibernate objects.
+A query language HBL (Hibernate Query language) is used to query objects managed by Hibernate.
+It is these objects that issue SQL commands.
+Hibernate can adapt to SQL owners of SGBD.

-- LINQ (Language-Integrated Query), integrated into .NET 3.5 and available in C# 2008.
-LINQ follows in the footsteps of NHibernate, but as of now (May 2008), only the SQL Server DBMS is supported.
-This is expected to change over time.
-LINQ goes further than NHibernate: its query language allows for standard querying of three different types of data sources:
+- LINQ (Language INtegrated Query), integrated into version 3.5 .NET and available in C# 2008.
+LINQ follows in the footsteps of NHibernate, but for the moment (May 2008) only the SGBD SQL Server is supported.
+This should evolve over time.
+LINQ goes further than NHibernate: its query language enables standard queries of three different types of data source:

 - collections of objects (LINQ to Objects)